 - Choose a topic: This is perhaps the most important step.
 What will peak student interest?
 How many students might be interested?
 Consider asking students for their suggestions, and consider if the course will appeal to students outside your own home department.

-- Choose a location: Selecting a familiar location will make it easier to plan on-site logistics and advise students on safe and culturally-appropriate behavior.
+- Choose a location: Selecting a familiar location will make it easier to on-site logistics and advise students on safe and culturally-appropriate behavior.
 If you do not have expertise in the destination, is there someone who can assist?
 Does the location enhance the course material?
 Is it a place students would be interested in visiting?

 - Choose the timing and duration: Is the course more appropriate embedded in a fall or spring semester or offered over the summer?
 Consider weather, academic calendar, holidays, and travel time to your destination.
 It is possible to design a course around a festival, conference, or other major event, if desired.
 How much time on-site is enough to achieve the course learning objectives?